ozhankaraman/IstioCC/CCwithNodePort.md

 # Istio Version 1.9 Cross Cluster with Node Port Setup
-We will build a cluster which is using NodePort for Ingress and East West GW on backend.
-We are utilising HaProxy tcp loadbalancer for layer 4 routing.
-You could use the script in this repo (generate_haproxy_cfg_for_istio.sh) to generate required config for HaProxy.
+We will build a cluster which is using NodePort for Ingress and East West Gateway.
+We are utilising [Ha Proxy](http://www.haproxy.org) TCP Load Balancer for layer 4 routing.
+You could use the [generate_haproxy_cfg_for_istio.sh script](https://github.com/ozhankaraman/IstioCC/blob/main/generate_haproxy_cfg_for_istio.sh) in this repo to generate required config for HaProxy.

-We will use the cluster below to demonstrate nodeport setup for Cross Cluster Communication.
+We will use the cluster below to demonstrate NodePort setup for Cross Cluster Communication.

 Cluster | Node | Region | Zone
 -- | --| -- | --